Trump adviser cites non-existent 'massacre' defending ban

 Second, there's no such thing as the Bowling Green massacre.

-Conway could have been referencing two Iraqis -- Waad Ramadan Alwan and Mohanad Shareef Hammadi -- who lived in Bowling Green, Kentucky.
+Conway later clarified that she was referencing the case of two Iraqis -- Waad Ramadan Alwan and Mohanad Shareef Hammadi -- who lived in Bowling Green, Kentucky.
 Both were granted refugee status and entered the United States in 2009.

+"On @hardball@NBCNews@MSNBC I meant to say 'Bowling Green terrorists' as reported here," she said, before linking to an ABC news story on the case.

 They were arrested in May 2011 on a series of terrorism charges and were sentenced two years later after pleading guilty.